rylew2/portfolio-rylew/content/project/exploring-vue.md

 ### Some testing sprinkled in

-I did try out `vue-test-utils` - but I'd like to come back and revisit this after I take the Testing JavaScript course by Kent Dodds.
+I experimented with `vue-test-utils` and plan to revisit it after completing Kent Dodds' Testing JavaScript course.
 Since `vue-test-utils` comes with both unit and e2e test folder structures out of the box I decided to write a few basic test cases.

 This was the first time I had ever used Cypress and it's a pretty stellar tool.
 I like seeing visual representations of my work - therefore seeing the Cypress robot run is pretty satisfying and a good Selenium replacement.
 While Cypress only runs with JavaScript, has difficulty handling events like file uploads or hover, and doesn't support mobile testing - these disadvantages are outweighed by the good parts - snapshots, readable stack traces, ability to wait during test execution, and cross browser testing.